-Considerations Criteria for Consideration a) What is the impact on the Operator, were we to terminate, and how has this impacted the decision you have made? b) What is the direct involvement or responsibility of the Operator in the actions that led to the breach, and can this be mitigated?
-For instance, is the Operator posing the risk or have they been unaware of events caused by assistants? c) Risk to POL funds d) Risk to POL brand or reputation of the Operator continuing to operate the Branch e) What is the impact of the decision on customers and suppliers? f) Has someone suffered loss or damage as a result of the breach?
-This could be the Operator, Customer, POL themselves or suppliers.
-Please detail who and how. g) Please note any relevant information provided by the Operator.
-This can include any material issues or concerns raised by the Postmaster that need to be considered.
-(It is for the Contract Advisor to exert their judgement in each individual case to ascertain whether the circumstances and reasons given are pertinent to the decision taken.) h) Operator's history i.e. service length and record, any previous written directions or warnings and how POL followed up on any warning and direction and provided necessary support and training during/afterward i) Has Post Office Ltd.'s actions (or inaction) contributed to the issue?
-(For termination considerations only where the material breach by Post Office is connected to the basis on which it is relying to terminate) j) Any other comments to support the recommended decision
+CASE DECISION MAKING Criteria for Consideration a) What is the impact on the Postmaster, were we to terminate, and how has this impacted the decision you have made? b) What is the direct involvement or responsibility of the Postmaster in the actions that led to the breach and can this be mitigated?
+For instance, is the Postmaster posing the risk or have they been unaware of events caused by assistants? c) Risk to POL funds d) Risk to POL brand or reputation of the Postmaster continuing to operate the Branch e) What is the impact of the decision on customers and suppliers? f) Has someone suffered loss or damage as a result of the breach?
+This could be the Postmaster, Customer, POL themselves or suppliers.
+Please detail who and how. g) Please note any relevant information provided by the Postmaster as part of an informal discussion/ telephone conversation/ written explanation.
+(It is for the Contract Advisor to exert their judgement in each individual case to ascertain whether the circumstances and reasons given are pertinent to the decision taken.) h) Postmaster's history i.e. service length and record, any previous written directions or warnings and how POL followed up on any warning and direction and provided necessary support and training during/afterward i) Were there any breaches by the Post Office? j) Was any legal advice obtained? (please do not enter the advice here) YES/NO delete as applicable k) Any other comments to support your decision

-Factors for or against in determining whether to recommend contract termination or contract reinstatement

-(This is not a numerical analysis, and the importance of each item must be considered).
+Factors for or against in determining whether precautionary suspension is appropriate (this is not a numerical analysis and the importance of each item must be considered).

-Factors supporting not terminating Factors supporting termination
+Factors supporting re-instatement Factors supporting termination